YasminaKerkeb/wind-energy-forecasting/README.md

 ## Introduction

 Wind power forecasts are essential inputs to a number of decision-making problems in electricity markets.
 Understanding how we can generate these forecasts is a great asset to making better revenue-maximization trading strategies.
-Trading startegies can adopt two approaches:
+Bidding startegies can adopt two approaches:

 *Deterministic approach*: We generate point predictions of wind power generation (persistence, climatology or with an advanced model) which determine our bids in spot markets